wannaBeTheBestMe/MusicPlayer/README.md

-Please note that the full, original documentation (criteria A, B, C, D and E) are uploaded under the `Forms` folder.
+Please note that the full, original documentation (criteria A, B, C, D and E) are uploaded under the `Documentation` folder.

 The development time for this IA project was roughly 20 full days.
 # Functionalities